nathsagar96/json-placeholder-service/gateway-service/README.md

 ### Run the application

+Ensure the following services are running before starting the application:

+- Discovery Service
+- Loki
+- Prometheus
+- Grafana
+- Tempo

+If these services are not running, start them using the docker-compose.yml file in the root directory.

 You can run the application either locally using Maven or as a Docker container.

 #### Option 1: Run with Maven